Course overview

 Mobile Systems and Cyber Security

-You gain a thorough understanding of the concepts and technologies used in modern mobile devices such as phones, PDAs and laptops.
+You gain a thorough understanding of the concepts and technologies used in modern mobile devices such as phones, tablets and laptops.
 You learn about the hardware used by mobile devices and the networking technologies that allow them to communicate with each other and the outside world.
 You also explore data compression techniques and security.
 You attend a series of lectures, tutorials and seminars.

 You cover theoretical concepts including cryptography and cyber security models alongside the practical issues of cyber attacks and countermeasures.
 You study topics in access control, symmetric and public key cryptography protocols, digital signatures, authentication protocols, wireless network and security, firewall, network security attacks, penetration testing, intrusion detection and access control lists.